 Step 3: Collect Data for Market Research

-How you collect and crunch data will depend on the type of research method you’re using.
+How you collect and crunch data will depend on the type of research method you choose.

 - For qualitative research, like focus groups or interviews, write out answers and compare notes later.
 With surveys you might produce reports.
 Tools like Google Forms or Survey Monkey often offer free reports that organize your data and even include illustrations where applicable.

 - For quantitative research, collect raw data using a simple spreadsheet or a more advanced data storage software.
-Once the data is collected, tools like Google Data Studio or Tableau allow you to organize and depict the data as graphs or charts.
+Once the data is collected, tools like Google Looker Studio (formerly Google Data Studio) or Tableau allow you to organize and depict the data as graphs or charts.

-For our footwear company, we’ll collect qualitative data through our focus groups and interviews.
+For our footwear company example, we might collect qualitative data through our focus groups and interviews.
 We could also collect quantitative data using the Semrush .Trends tools.

-For example, Semrush's Traffic Analytics provides traffic numbers for a competitor’s website.
-Here’s a look at Saucony.com’s top pages.
+For example, Traffic Analytics provides traffic numbers for a competitor’s website.
+Here’s a look at saucony.com’s page insights and top pages.

 In our focus groups, we could study customer responses to this launch or compare the traffic numbers or sources with new releases coming from competitors.